Welland: Government

 The Welland city council is made up of 12 councillors, each elected in his or her ward (this is known as election by single-member districts).
 Each of the six wards in Welland elects two councillors.
 It is led by the mayor, who is elected at-large, by all the voters in the city.
 Welland's current mayor is Frank Campion.

 In addition, two regional councillors are elected at-large, to participate in the Niagara Regional Council.
 These councillors were George Marshall and the late Peter Kormos, who died in March 2013.
 Another representative of Welland was appointed to fill Kormos's seat since late May 2013, in order to represent the city on the Regional Council.

 Welland firefighters responding to a road accident.

 The city is responsible for fire protection, libraries, parks and recreation and secondary streets, but many municipal services come from the broader level of government, the Niagara Region.
 Regional responsibilities include social welfare, community health, and policing through the Niagara Regional Police.

 The chief local political issue is the redevelopment of the downtown core, which has deteriorated in the years after the Welland By-Pass project.
 The Civic Square project has been completed after spanning the terms of three city councils and three mayors.
 The new building, facing both East Main Street and the old canal, houses the city hall and the Welland Public Library.
 The project is proving to be a catalyst for development, as several new establishments have been opened downtown and some businesses are expanding.

-Welland is represented in the House of Commons of Canada by the Liberal Party Member of Parliament Vance Badawey, and in the Legislative Assembly of Ontario by the NDP Member of Provincial Parliament Jeff Burch, representing the Niagara Centre and the provincial ridings of Niagara Centre, respectively.
+Welland is represented in the House of Commons of Canada by the Conservative Party Member of Parliament Fred Davies, and in the Legislative Assembly of Ontario by the NDP Member of Provincial Parliament Jeff Burch, representing the federal riding of Niagara South and the provincial riding of Niagara Centre, respectively.